oriolarques/GEGVICshine/README.md

 ## Installation

 GEGVICshine can be used through VHIO’s server.
 However, the computational power of this server is limited.
-For this reason, analyses involving more than 50 samples are discouraged.
-In case more power is required, we recommend using GEGVICshine locally.
+For this reason, **analyses on the server involving more than 50 samples are discouraged**.
+In case more resources are required, we recommend using GEGVICshine locally.

 ### Online usage